trmkhang2001/sneaker_backend/README.md

 ### `Run code`

-Step 1: Create database with database name: "laravel" or optional name Step 2: Create a .env file, then copy it from the .env.example file and correct the database config properly Step 4: Run ### `php artisan migrate`
+## 'Step 1: Create database with database name: "laravel" or optional name
+Step 2: Create a .env file, then copy it from the .env.example file and correct the database config properly Step 4: Run ### `php artisan migrate`
 Step 5: Run ### `php artisan serve`